kavingray/wp-ui/readme.txt

 4. Style chooser available from within the post editor.

 == Changelog ==

+= 0.5.1 =
+* Fixed "Unable to attach Media - Images to the post with the plugin activated" problem.
+* License copy added and some cleanup.

 = 0.5 =
 * The First public release.